sherzodcode/diary-API/readme.txt

 First day of using this diary.
 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 /////////
+date: 05.05.2023

+Time is 11:48, i'm in station.
+I almost finished my portfolio.
+YEsterday i opened a telegram channel, and now this channel is my portfolio.
+/////////

+/////////
 date: 04.05.2023